Prussian Union of Churches: Structures and bodies of the Evangelical State Church of Prussia

 The ever-growing societal segment of the workers among the Evangelical parishioners had little affinity to the Church, which was dominated in their pastors and functionaries by members of the bourgeoisie and aristocracy.
 A survey held in early 1924 determine that in 96 churches in Berlin, Charlottenburg, and Schöneberg, only 9–15% of the parishioners actually attended the services.
-Congregations in workers' districts, often comprising several ten thousands of parishioners, usually counted hardly more than a hundred congregants in regular services.
+Congregations in workers' districts, often comprising tens of thousands of parishioners, usually counted hardly more than a hundred congregants in regular services.
 William II and his wife Augusta Viktoria of Schleswig-Holstein-Sonderburg-Augustenburg, who presided over the Evangelical Association for the Construction of Churches, often financed church construction for poor congregations and promoted massive programmes of church constructions especially in workers' districts, but could not increase the attraction of the State Church for the workers.
 However, it earned the queen the nickname Kirchen-Juste.
-More impetus reached the charitable work of the State Church, which was much carried by the Inner Mission and the diaconal work of deaconesses.
+More impetus reached the charitable work of the State Church, which was much carried on by the Inner Mission and the diaconal work of deaconesses.

-Modern anti-Semitism, emerging in the 1870s, with its prominent proponent Heinrich Treitschke and its famous opponent Theodor Mommsen, a son of a pastor and later Nobel Prize laureate, found also supporters among the proponents of traditional Protestant Anti-Judaism as promoted by the Prussian court preacher Adolf Stoecker.
-The new King William II dismissed him in 1890 for the reason of his political agitation by his anti-Semitic Christian Social Party, neo-paganism and personal scandals.
+Modern anti-Semitism emerged in the 1870s, with its prominent proponent Heinrich Treitschke, and its famous opponent Theodor Mommsen, a son of a pastor and later Nobel Prize laureate.
+Anti-Semitism also found supporters among the proponents of traditional Protestant Anti-Judaism, as promoted by the Prussian court preacher Adolf Stoecker.
+The new King William II dismissed Stoecker in 1890 because of political agitation by his anti-Semitic Christian Social Party, neo-paganism, and personal scandals.

-The intertwining of most leading clerics and church functionaries with traditional Prussian elites brought about that the State Church considered the First World War as a just war.
+Most leading clerics and church functionaries were connected with the traditional Prussian elite; so the State Church considered World War I to be a just war.
 Pacifists, like Hans Francke (Church of the Holy Cross, Berlin), Walter Nithack-Stahn (William I Memorial Church, Charlottenburg [a part of today's Berlin]), and Friedrich Siegmund-Schultze (Evangelical Auferstehungsheim, Friedensstraße No. 60, Berlin) made up a small, but growing minority among the clergy.
 The State Church supported the issuances of nine series of war bonds and subscribed itself for war bonds amounting to 41 million marks (ℳ).